 Adapted from My Pain Toolkit by Pete Moore & Jessica Bird (2012)

 Different types of pain signals travel to the brain at different speeds.
 For example, sharp, intense pain signals (such as from an injury or new fracture) are sent along a ‘fast track’ route to the brain.
 At the same time, other ‘slower’ pain signals are also on their way to the brain.
 This ‘slow’ type of pain tends to feel dull, aching, cramping or burning.

 It’s possible to block some of these slower pain signals reaching the brain.
-A TENS machine and locally applied heat or cold (see below for more information) can ‘close the gate’ on some of these pain signals, as can exercise, distraction, a relaxing gentle massage, or watching a TV comedy programme, listening to an engrossing radio play or music you love, reading a good book, and having calmer, happier, thoughts and feelings.
+A TENS machine and locally-applied heat or cold (see below for more information) can ‘close the gate’ on some of these pain signals, as can exercise, distraction, a relaxing, gentle massage, watching a TV comedy programme, listening to an engrossing radio play or music you love, reading a good book and having calmer, happier thoughts and feelings.

-Find out if there is a self-management course for long term health conditions in your area or if you could be referred to a pain management clinic.
-These can show you a range of strategies which you can use to manage your pain and improve your quality of life.
+Find out if there is a self-management course for long-term health conditions in your area or if you could be referred to a pain management clinic.
+These can show you a range of strategies you can use to manage your pain and improve your quality of life.

 Helpline: 0300 123 0789